Wilshire Grand Center: Design

-A distinctive feature of the building is its sail-shaped crown which is illuminated with LED lighting at night.
 The tower will spearhead part of a new planned light and sign district that will extend along the Figueroa Corridor down to L.A.
 Live.
 According to recent renderings, it is unclear however to what extent LED lighting and advertising will be applied.
 Lead designer David C. Martin said that the spire and the entire exterior skin of the tower will be filled with programmable LED lighting.
 The spire weighs 200,000 lb and adds 294 feet in height to the building.

 The skyscraper is a distinctive part of the Los Angeles skyline, as it is the first building over 75 feet tall built since 1974 to not feature a "flat roof" design, an integral part of buildings in Los Angeles today.
 The pattern of buildings in Los Angeles to feature these "flat roofs" was the result of a 1974 fire ordinance which required all tall buildings in the city to include rooftop helipads in response to the Joelma Fire in São Paulo, Brazil, in which helicopters could not be used to effect rescues from the rooftop of the building because of the lack of a landing spot, and could otherwise have prevented many deaths.
 The Wilshire Grand was granted an exception by the Los Angeles City Fire Department however, as the building includes advances in fire safety and building technology (such as a reinforced concrete central core) which exceeds the city's current fire code.
 The building nevertheless has a helipad, but it is smaller than the uniform standard used in the city, and, like all helipads, can only be used in emergencies.
 The helipad is still big enough for a smaller rescue or fire helicopter to land onto.